Laura Bastion has worked behind-the-scenes strategizing & marketing with entrepreneurs for over a decade.

 Do you need to continue to market to grow your business?

-Today it seems customer service is going downhill…and sooo many virtual assistants forget they are business owners.
+Today, it seems customer service is going downhill.
+Many virtual assistants forget they are business owners.
 A true business owner shows up for their business every day!

 I had a conversation with a colleague the other day and we discussed how many people who have virtual assistant businesses can go days without checking their emails.
 Or only want to work when they “feel” like it.
 They forget to realize that their client’s businesses depend on their services.

 If you do not fulfill their end of the services, then their client’s business suffers as well.
 And, guess what?
 If their business suffers, yours will suffer as well, because you will eventually lose that client as they will not be able to pay for your services.